lusee-night/opsim/README.md

 ### Unit test and CI

-* the _test_ folder contains scripts specifically designed for testing and CI, as opposed to the end user or production scenarios
+* the __test__ folder contains scripts specifically designed for testing and CI, as opposed to the end user or production scenarios.

 ### Docker